earthastronaut/pipfreeze/README.md

 wrapt==1.12.1
 ```

-This produces output that is valid requirements.txt but is nested
+This `pipfreeze` command produces output that is valid requirements.txt but is nested

 ``` bash
 pylint==2.6.0